MPM Erelis

-The 'Erelis' (formerly the PS 160) was the first and only car produced by the French car manufacturer MPM Motors from 2016.
+The Erelis (formerly the PS 160) was the first and only car produced by the defunct French car manufacturer MPM Motors from 2016.
 It is a modified Tagaz Aquila.

 Originally named "PS160", MPM renamed its coupe "Erelis" in August 2018.
 The Erelis was designed as the first model of a range of vehicles developed by MPM Motors in order to offer a sports car at an affordable price.
 Erelis means eagle in Lithuanian.

 The Erelis made its first public appearance at the Paris Motor Show 2018.

 Powertrain

-During its development and for pre-series models, the MPM PS160 receives a single gasoline engine, a 1.6 liter Mitsubishi Orion (4G18S) producing 100 hp.
+During its development and for pre-series models, the MPM PS160 used a single gasoline engine, a 1.6 liter Mitsubishi Orion (4G18S) producing 100 hp.

-Then, following the signing of an agreement with PSA, it was replaced with 1.2-liter turbocharged PSA 3-cylinder engine producing 96 kW coupled to a 6-speed gearbox, passing under the bar of 150 g / km of CO_{2}.
+Then, following the signing of an agreement with PSA, it was replaced with 1.2-liter turbocharged PSA Group PureTech 3-cylinder engine producing 96 kW coupled to a 6-speed gearbox, passing under the bar of 150 g / km of CO_{2}.
 This change to the Peugeot-Citroën engine is accompanied by its name change.